-- 1. Allowing PG&E to include another attrition year in its 2019 rate case cycle so that it can use the results of the its Risk Assessment Mitigation Phase and the Safety Model Assessment proceedings in subsequent gas transmission and storage rate case applications is reasonable. - 2.
-Requiring PG&E to use its RAMP process and the risk-analysis methodologies developed in the S-MAP proceeding in subsequent gas transmission and storage rate cases is reasonable.
+- 1. Allowing PG&E to include another attrition year in its 2019 rate case cycle so that it can use the results of the its RAMP and the S-MAP proceedings in subsequent gas transmission and storage rate case applications is reasonable. - 2.
+Requiring PG&E to use its RAMP process and the risk-analysis methodologies developed in the S-MAP proceeding in subsequent gas transmission and storage rate cases is reasonable. - 3.
+Requiring PG&E to provide the new Annual GT&S Report on semi-annual basis is reasonable and should be adopted.
+The new report contains information the Commission currently receives on a quarterly and semi-annual basis.